cheekuharshi/hello-world/README.md

 # hello-world
 This is my first ever program on GitHub.
-Myself Harshitha
+Myself Harshitha,
-Professional Software Engineer
+A Professional Software Engineer